Abibubble/EPB/README.md

 * [moz.com](https://moz.com/learn/seo/meta-description#:~:text=The%20meta%20description%20is%20an,can%20influence%20click%2Dthrough%20rates.) for the knowledge of how to do meta descriptions.

 ### Content
-* All text content written by Andrew Chubb, Conor Nye, and the developer.
+* All text content written by Andrew Chubb, Conor Nye, and the developer, Abi Harrison.
-* All other code was written by the developer.
+* All other code was written by the developer, Abi Harrison.

 ### Media
 * Logo designed and created by Andrew Chubb, Owner of Escape Pool Bar.